vaibhavsingh1742/CoinSeeker/README.md

 - Add a .csv file firectory and your API key from coinmarketcap
 - Run the loop to generate a new .csv file
 - 'API Caller' will fetch new data after a certain delay (can be configured)
-- Once you have the desired data, 'CoinSeeker API Analysis' file can be used
+- Once you have the desired data, 'CoinSeeker CSV Analysis' file can be used
-- 'API Analysis' fetches the data from .csv file and displays two types of charts
+- 'CoinSeeker CSV Analysis' fetches the data from .csv file and displays two types of charts

 ### Analysis #1
 - Tells the user about percentage increase/decrease of a crypto coin over a period of time